 Learn how to draw a great looking Tea Cup with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Tea Cup.
+By following the simple steps, you too can easily draw a perfect Tea Cup.

 "Are they gonna live happily ever after, Mama?"